Soft BiteBlock: Nothing Hard About It

 Thirty clinical sites were surveyed.
 Of these, 80% stated that something should be used between the teeth during emergence.
 Of the 80%, 64% indicated they currently use a hand rolled bite block and the other 36% use a hard bite block, based on availability.
 Some practitioners use tampons in the patient's mouth.

 Richmond Dental & Medical has produced the first Soft BiteBlock™ that is commercially available.
 It is made in the USA with 100% purified medical grade cotton, and is a cylindrical shaped dense cotton roll wrapped with silky yarns.
 It is produced in a clean, controlled environment and packaged ready-to-dispense, making it readily available to the practitioner.
 The Soft BiteBlock™ has a consistent size and compression, is absorbent, and latex free.
 Research (North Dakota State University) results show that the Soft BiteBlock™ is consistently above the required diameter of 7mm (common adult size ETT or larger) which is 38% larger in diameter than the hand rolled bite block currently being used.
 The hand rolled gauze pads were found to be slightly below the accepted minimum diameter of 7mm and were inconsistently rolled by each practitioner.
 The Soft BiteBlock™ is placed on either side of the mouth between the back molars with the tongue medial, thus protecting the tongue and teeth.
-It will not compress below 7mm, thus preventing compression of the endotracheal tube and laryngeal mask airway.
+Richmond’s Soft BiteBlock prevents compression of the endotracheal tube and laryngeal mask airway.
 The Soft BiteBlock™ keeps the space between the front teeth open for easy suctioning of the patient's oral cavity.
 The Soft BiteBlock™ is inexpensive considering the cost of staff salaries, nosocomial infections, and lack of product availability in emergencies if hand rolled bite blocks are not prepared ahead of time.
-The Soft BiteBlock™ also absorbs 75% more water than the gauze rolls.
+The Soft BiteBlock™ is also highly absorbent.

 To the patient, when using the Soft BiteBlock™, there is less risk for infection or allergic reactions, dental damage, tongue injury, or obstruction/collapse of the endotracheal tube or laryngeal mask airway.